-- The Community Emergency Response Team (CERT) held its ninth annual Severe Weather Awareness Fair. - CERT continues to train for a variety of emergency scenarios and maintains a readiness to respond as needed.
+- The annual Community Emergency Response Team Severe Weather Awareness Fair Was cancelled due to COVID-19. - CERT continues to train for a variety of emergency scenarios and maintains a readiness to respond as needed.

 The Emergency Services

 Department contains the budget

 for two important services.
 One

 is our "Reverse 911" system.
 We

 contract with BlackBoard

 Connect for this service that

 allows the Town to contact our

 residents with information about

 storm events, or other more

 routine communication.